appsmithorg/appsmith-docs/datasource-reference/using-smtp.md

 1. Host address: This is the host address of the SMTP server.
 2. Port: The port over which you will communicate with the SMTP server.
 Typically this is 25 or 587.
 3. Username: The username of the SMTP server.
 4. Password: The password of the SMTP server.
+Please note that if you have multi-factor authentication setup for your SMTP server, your normal password may not work.
+You may have to generate a separate password from your provider which will work without the multi-factor authentication.

 ## Send Email